 However, master brand communication can ensure that other tactical campaigns gain viability and impact and together obtain synergy by virtue of the clear common sender with clearly communicated brand content.
-In this way, the image communication can contribute significantly to bringing the University to top-of-mind with relevant target groups and - by communicating the essence of the University's work and output to other target groups than recruitment campaigns normally do - contribute to increasing the volume of external research funding.

 KEY COMMUNICATION CHALLENGE

 The key communication challenge in the spring of 2011 was thus developing a master brand platform that would span and unite the different aspects of the University's work and values - and make a credible, attractive sender of our recruitment campaigns and tactical communication.